arondadi/cairn-is/first-edition/cairn-srd.md

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.

-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+Before calculating skaði to HP, subtract the target's **Armor** value from the result of skaði rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.

 No one can have more than 3 Armor.

-**Unarmed** attacks always do 1d4 damage.
-If **multiple attackers** target the same foe, roll all damage dice and keep the single highest result.
-If attacking with **two weapons** at the same time, roll both damage dice and keep the highest.
+**Unarmed** attacks always do 1d4 skaði.
+If **multiple attackers** target the same foe, roll all skaði dice and keep the single highest result.
+If attacking with **two weapons** at the same time, roll both skaði dice and keep the highest.

-If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
+If an attack is **impaired** , the skaði die is reduced to 1d4, regardless of weapon.
 If the attack is **enhanced**, the attacker rolls 1d12.
 Attacks with the **blast** quality affect all area targets, rolling separately for each.

-**DAMAGE**
+**skaði**
 If an attack reduces a PC’s HP exactly to 0, refer to the [**Scars**](/cairn-srd#scars-1) table.

-Damage that reduces a target's HP **below** 0 decreases their STR by the remainder.
-They must then make a STR save to avoid **critical damage.** Failure takes them out of combat, dying if left untreated.
+skaði that reduces a target's HP **below** 0 decreases their STR by the remainder.
+They must then make a STR save to avoid **critical skaði.** Failure takes them out of combat, dying if left untreated.

 Having STR 0 means **death;** having DEX 0 is paralysis; having WIL 0 is delirium.